Summary

 main().catch(console.error);

-This TypeScript server exposes three tools for interacting with a SQLite database: query (execute SELECT statements), list_tables (discover the schema), and describe_table (inspect column details).
+This TypeScript server exposes three tools for interacting with a SQLite database: query, which executes SELECT statements; list_tables, which discovers the schema; and describe_table, which inspects column details.
 It includes a security check that prevents non-SELECT queries from executing.

 Step 3: Connect to Claude Desktop

-To use your MCP server with Claude Desktop, edit your configuration file.
-On macOS, it is located at ~/Library/Application Support/Claude/claude_desktop_config.json.
-On Windows, check %APPDATA%\Claude\claude_desktop_config.json.
+To use an MCP server with Claude Desktop, the configuration file must be edited.
+On macOS it is located at ~/Library/Application Support/Claude/claude_desktop_config.json.
+On Windows it is located at %APPDATA%\Claude\claude_desktop_config.json.

 {